- Heritage Festival workers during the August long weekend

-- Casino volunteers in May
+- Casino volunteers

 - Food preparation for a variety of annual events

-- Maintaining front garden
+- Maintenance of front garden

-- Purchase of new chairs for auditorium
+- Purchase of new chairs for the hall / auditorium

-- Snow clearing costs during the winter
+- Snow clearing costs

-Kyklos Hellenic Performing and Literary Arts Group
+KYKLOS – Hellenic Performing and Literary Arts Group

 The American Hellenic Educational Progressive Association (AHEPA)

 The American Hellenic Educational Progressive Association (AHEPA) is one of the largest Hellenic heritage groups in the world and an important community service organization in North America.
 The AHEPA Family is an umbrella organization that encompasses four divisions: AHEPA, the men’s division, the Daughters of Penelope, the women’s division, the Sons of Pericles and the Maids of Athena, the male and female youth divisions respectively.

 The organization was founded in the Atlanta, Georgia in 1922.
 Since then it has borne chapters across the world – Canada, Greece, France, UK, Germany, Romania, Bulgaria, Turkey, Panama, Australia, New Zealand, and Cyprus.